patevs/supomation/docs/README.md

 ## Backlog

-1. Improve CLI iteraction
-2. Implement saving of scrapper data to file
+1. Implement saving of scrapper data to file
-3. Implement scrapping of multiple pages
+2. Implement scrapping of multiple pages
-4. Implement allowing the selection of scrapping specific categories only
+3. Implement allowing the selection of scrapping specific categories only
-5. Implement a more efficient webscrapping api
+4. Implement a more efficient webscrapping api

 ---